ShaunCurtis/Blazr.VSA/Documents/Weather/Monads.md

 }
 ```

-And two state properties:
+State exposed as readonly properties:

 ```csharp
 public bool HasException => Exception is not null;
 public bool HasValue => Exception is null;
 ```

-There are three private constructors.
-We only want to allow object creation through static constructors.
+Three private constructors so we restrict object creation to static constructors.

 ```csharp
 private Result(T? value)